Kosovo: Economy

 The economy of Kosovo is a transitional economy.
 It suffered from the combined results of political upheaval, the Serbian dismissal of Kosovo employees and the following Yugoslav Wars.
 Despite declining foreign assistance, the GDP has mostly grown since its declaration of independence.
-This was despite the financial crisis of 2007–2008 and the subsequent European debt crisis.
+This was despite the 2008 financial crisis and the subsequent European debt crisis.
 Additionally, the inflation rate has been low.
 Most economic development has taken place in the trade, retail and construction sectors.
-Kosovo is highly dependent on remittances from the diaspora, FDI and other capital inflows.
-Kosovo is one of the poorest countries in Europe.
+Kosovo is highly dependent on remittances from the diaspora, foreign direct investment, and other capital inflows.
 In 2018, the International Monetary Fund reported that approximately one-sixth of the population lived below the poverty line and one-third of the working age population was unemployed, the highest rate in Europe.

 Kosovo's largest trading partners are Albania, Italy, Switzerland, China, Germany and Turkey.
-The Euro is its official currency.
-The Government of Kosovo has signed free-trade agreements with Croatia, Bosnia and Herzegovina, Albania and North Macedonia.
+The euro is its official currency.
+The Government of Kosovo has signed free-trade agreements with Albania, Croatia, Bosnia and Herzegovina and North Macedonia.
 Kosovo is a member of CEFTA, agreed with UNMIK, and enjoys free trade with most nearby non-European Union countries.

-The secondary sector accounted for 22.60% of GDP and a general workforce of 800,000 employees in 2009.
-There are several reasons for this stagnation, ranging from consecutive occupations, political turmoil and the War in Kosovo in 1999.

-The electricity sector is considered one of the sectors with the greatest potential of development.
-Kosovo's electricity sector is highly dependent on coal-fired power plants, which use the abundant lignite, so efforts are being made to diversify electricity production, such as wind farms in Bajgora and Kitka.